MichalPerek/Pokedex/README.md

 6. Add Redux state management,
 7. Rewrite code for data fetching with axios,

-# 6. Valuable resources i took inspiration from:
+# 6. Valuable resources I took inspiration from:

     Tutorials on how to work with PokeApi: